kinvolk/lokomotive/docs/topics/maintenance.md

 ```

 Update the version of the `ct` plugin in each Terraform working directory.
-Lokomotive clusters managed in the working directory **must** be v1.12.2 or higher.

 ```
 # providers.tf